-The ACFW Chicago Northwest Chapter, located in the northwest suburbs of Chicago, became the first new chapter of 2007, and before January was over CWOW: Christian Writers of the West was established in Arizona.
+The ACFW Chicago Northwest Chapter, located in the northwest suburbs of Chicago, became the first new chapter of 2007.
+Before January was over CWOW-Christian Writers of the West was established in Arizona.

 Cheryl Wyatt and Camy Tang agreed to coordinate the Book of the Year Contest and Genesis Contest respectively.

-The Scholarship Program for 2007 was announced in January.
-The awards would consist of two registration and hotel compensations and nine registration-only scholarships.
+The Scholarship Program for 2007 consisted of two registration and hotel compensations and nine registration only scholarships.

-As in other years, personnel changes came with the beginning of the year.
-Dineen Miller became the new interviewer for the Featured Author segment on the website, replacing Staci Wilder, and Cynthia Ruchti became new Topic of the Week Coordinator.
+Dineen Miller became the interviewer for the Featured Author segment on the website, replacing Staci Wilder, and Cynthia Ruchti stepped in as Topic of the Week Coordinator.

-Another Colorado chapter took shape in Colorado Springs during April with W!W!W!
-Worship!
+Another Colorado chapter took shape in Colorado Springs during April with W!W!W!-Worship!
 Write!
-Witness! which meets at the Focus on the Family site.
+Witness!, which met at the Focus on the Family facility.

-The Operating Board announced in May that ACFW would present an Agent of the Year Award and an Editor of the Year Award at the 2007 National Conference.
-Members were invited to nominate people for these awards and a separate judging committee for each award evaluated the nominations to determine the winners.
+In May, the Operating Board announced that ACFW would present an Agent of the Year Award and an Editor of the Year Award at the 2007 National Conference.
+Members were invited to nominate people for these awards.
+A separate judging committee for each award evaluated the nominations to determine the winners.

-During May the Northwest got into the chapter action forming the Portland Area Chapter.
+During May, the Northwest formed the Portland Area Chapter.
 Then in June another Texas chapter took off when the CenTex Chapter out of Round Rock, TX, was established.
-As of June, ACFW had 13 local chapters.
+As of June 2007, ACFW had 13 local chapters.

-In July Jill Eileen Smith was asked to be The ACFW New Releases Coordinator.
-She would report monthly about new releases of ACFW authors.
-She would also provide HTML code of the list for members to post on their blogs.
+In July, Jill Eileen Smith was asked to serve as the ACFW New Releases Coordinator.
+She reported monthly about new releases of ACFW authors.
+She also provided HTML code of the list for members to post on their blogs, a new member benefit.

 In September, the combined boards voted to add the position of Membership Officer to the Operating Board.
-Nominations for the position will take place in October when the Secretary and Treasurer positions will also be open for election.
+Nominations for the position took place in October.

-Saturday night’s award banquet provided an elegant way to honor ACFW’s award winners, including:
+Saturday night’s award banquet provided an elegant setting in which to honor ACFW’s award winners, including: